-The group's business strategy remains focused on the organic growth of both core businesses both domestically and internationally and the expansion of the current business operations by actively seeking acquisitions and growth opportunities that are compatible with the core businesses of the group.
-The group's strong financial position at 30 June 2013, as detailed above, provides opportunity to implement its acquisition strategy.
+The group's business strategy remains focused on the organic growth of core businesses both domestically and internationally and the expansion of the current business operations by actively seeking acquisitions and growth opportunities that are compatible with the core businesses of the group.
+The group's strong financial position at 30 June 2014, as detailed above, provides opportunity to support its growth and acquisition strategy.
+In parallel with operational reforms which will improve the performance of the TJM business, the Board are considering strategic options to realise value from this division.

-Revenue growth is being driven in both divisions through increased product ranges, more efficient supply chain and procurement processes and increased distribution channels both domestically and internationally.
+Revenue growth will be driven in both divisions through increased product ranges, more efficient supply chain and procurement processes and increased distribution channels both domestically and internationally.

-The Board has resumed dividend distributions to all shareholders and intends to maintain a prudent dividend payout ratio in the future, payable twice per annum.
+In the prior year the Board resumed dividend distributions to all shareholders and intends to maintain a prudent dividend payout ratio in the future, payable twice per annum.